MuddasirAzam-065/Object-Oriented-Programming-Project/README.md

 The passwrod of teacher and student, is set after the admin adds them.
 As it runs on a local machine so at first their is no teacehr or student.

 ---

 # 🖥️Bugs and Enhancement:

-✔ First of all the program runs on a local machine which limits the data only to a single machine gnerally admin.
+✔ First of all the program runs on a local machine which limits the data only to a single machine gnerally admin

-✔ It can be integrated to a live databsae such as firebase or mongodb so it can be used within all members of college ✔ API such as Twilio Verify or Plivo Verify can be used to send otp to reset password.
+✔ It can be integrated to a live databsae such as firebase or mongodb so it can be used within all members of college

+✔ API such as Twilio Verify or Plivo Verify can be used to send otp to reset password

 ---

 # 📸 GUI of the Porject